 Repeat the process above until the desired cutting edge is achieved.
 When happy remove, clean and dry everything off.
 Finally place all the chisels in your Faithfull Chisel Roll to keep them safe and sharp.

 Chisel sharpening with an oil stone is a fairly slow and painstaking process.
 I don't get paid to sharpen my tools so when they're dull, I need to sharpen them as quickly and easily as possible and get back to work.
 That's why I bought a Trend chisel sharpener.

 A New chisel sharpener that makes a mundane task quick and easy!

 To be completely honest, sharpening all my chisels has never been a particularly fun job.
 Working to tight deadlines on site also leaves very limited amounts of time to spend at the stone trying to get a decent sharp edge.
 It's not just the actual sharpening, the set up time in between making sure the honing guide is true takes a couple of minutes for each chisel, and angle too.

 I first came across the Trend chisel sharpener when another carpenter had one on site.
-I borrowed it to sharpen all my chisels in less than 20 minutes, including sorting out an old one I use for rough work like scraping and cutting plaster/plasterboard etc. I actually went straight home and logged onto Screwfix Direct to order one - I was that impressed with it.
+I borrowed it to sharpen all my chisels in less than 20 minutes, including sorting out an old one I use for rough work like scraping and cutting plaster/plasterboard etc. I actually went straight home and ordered one online

 It's completely different to a honing guide and sharpening stone in that the interchangeable diamond cutting blades are held in place by magnets in the carriage body.
 The carriage slides across the blade on nylon rails (keep these clean and well lubricated) in order to grind a good sharp cutting angle.
 Turn the carriage body round to switch between 25 and 30° angles for the bevel/microbevel.
 It's faster to both use and setup, cleaner and I believe more accurate than a honing guide - there's virtually no way you can get it wrong.